-We primarily market our products through a network of approximately 140 independent agents in Illinois, Iowa, Indiana, Minnesota, Missouri, Ohio and Wisconsin.
+We primarily market our products through a network of approximately 160 independent agents in Colorado, Illinois, Indiana, Iowa, Kansas, Minnesota, Missouri, Ohio and Wisconsin.
 ICC has been assigned a "B++" (Good) financial strength rating by A.M.
 Best Company, Inc. (A.M.
 Best), which is the fifth highest out of fifteen possible ratings.
 ICC's most recent evaluation by A.M.
+Best is occurring on March 29, 2018 and therefore the ratings from this evaluation have not been released at the time of this report.
+ICC's prior evaluation with A.M.
 Best occurred on March 28, 2017, when A.M.
-Best affirmed its Financial Strength Rating (FSR) of "B++" and Issuer Credit Rating (ICR) of "bbb" (Good).
+Best affirmed its Financial Strength Rating (FSR) of "B++" and Issuer Credit Rating (ICR) of "bb" (Good).
 The outlook of the FSR is stable, while the outlook of the Long-Term ICR remains positive.
 A.M.
 Best also assigned a Long-Term ICR of "bb" to ICC Holdings, Inc. The outlook assigned to the Credit Rating of the Company is positive.

-For over 66 years, ICC has specialized in providing customized insurance products and aggressive claims defense for customers exclusively in the food and beverage industry.
+For over 67 years, ICC has specialized in providing customized insurance products and aggressive claims defense for customers exclusively in the food and beverage industry.

 ICC was founded as an inter-insurance exchange in 1950 based upon the recognition that establishments serving alcohol require unique insurance protection.
-Beginning in 1998, we expanded the scope of our product offerings beyond liquor liability to include property, general liability, umbrella, and workers compensation coverage.
+Beginning in 1998, we expanded the scope of our product offerings beyond liquor liability to include property, general liability, and umbrella.
+Workers compensation coverage was added in 2007.
 Our goal was to meet the full range of business insurance needs of our clients in the food and beverage industry.